lawalter/rhwo-parental-care/README.md

 ## Data and R scripts overview

 The R scripts included in this repository are for wrangling, tidying, analyzing, and plotting RHWO behavior data.
-It is not necessary to complete Step 1, since clean data files are already included in `/clean_data`.
+Please note that it is not strictly necessary to complete Step 1; clean data files are already included in `/clean_data`.

 ### Step 1: Data wrangling